kaidez/kaidez.github.io/_posts/2018-10-31-developer-focus.md

 Kevin wasn't "done with the web" literally, but he was "done" with embracing the web developer community to the extent that he did.
 The catalyst for this was his frustration with excuses these developers gave for rejecting certain JavaScript UI frameworks.

 Even though things like <a href="http://www.cappuccino-project.org/">Cappuccino</a> and <a href="https://www.emberjs.com/">Ember</a> solved problems, web devs shunned them because of their seemingly large, low-performant file sizes and steep learning curves.
-Little time, if any, was spent analyzing the problems they solved: the kneejerk reaction to reject them based on those few things.
+Little time, if any, was spent seeing if they solved any problems: the knee-jerk reaction to reject them based on those few things.

 Kevin said that the web developer community was essentially spending too much time worrying about the wrong stuff.
 He also pointed out that this doesn't happen in the native software development community: I'm assuming he was referring to the Java community, the PHP community, the Ruby community etc.